Medard-1/Wed_26601_Medard_plsql_FinalProject/README.md

 ---

-# 📦 Phase 5: Table Implementation & Data Insertion
+# 📦 Phase V: Table Implementation & Data Insertion

-Welcome to **Phase 5** of the E-Commerce Logistics Optimization System project! 🎯 In this step, we transform our logical model into a real, functional Oracle database structure 💾 — with fully defined tables and sample data to simulate real-world use. 🚚📊
+Welcome to **Phase 5** of the E-Commerce Logistics Optimization System project! 🎯 This phase is alll about transforming our logical model into a real, functional Oracle database structure 💾 — with fully defined tables and sample data to simulate real-world use. 🚚📊

 ---